-A total linen change will consist of the following items:
+1. A total linen change will consist of the following items:

 - 1 Fitted sheet

 - 1 Flat sheet

-- 1 Pillowcase to be changed daily.
+- 1 Pillowcase

-- 1 Thermal blanket to provide increased warmth for the patient, a flat sheet should be placed on top of the thermal blanket to create needed insulation and extra warmth instead of using extra thermal blankets.
+1 Thermal blanket - to provide increased warmth for the patient, a flat sheet should be placed on top of the thermal blanket to create needed insulation and extra warmth instead of using extra thermal blankets.